Is dark energy necessary for the sustainability of traversable wormholes?: Action and equations of the theory

 \section{Action and equations of the $f(R,T)$ theory}

-Extending GR, various modified gravity theories have been proposed.
-The $f(R,T)$ gravity model \cite{Harko:2011kv} comes from the combination of curvature-mater coupling theory has many applications in describing the current Universe.
+Various modified gravity theories have been proposed to extend generaal relativity.
+The $f(R,T)$ gravity model \cite{Harko:2011kv} which comes from the combination of curvature-mater coupling theory has many applications in describing the current Universe.
 Let us start from the $f(R,T)$ action given by

 where $g$ is the determinant of the metric $g_{\mu\nu}$, and $\mathcal{L}_m$ denotes the action of matter.
 The $f(R,T)$ is an arbitrary function of the Ricci scalar $R$ (Ricci scalar) and $T$ (trace of the energy-momentum tensor).